Facebook Pixel Skip to main content

 by Steven Hayet

-When three teen treasure hunters spend a school night breaking into the long-abandoned Wolcott Mansion, they are on a mission: to solve the Case of the Kraken’s Eye: long-missing blue diamond.
+When three teen treasure hunters spend a school night breaking into the long-abandoned Wolcott Mansion, they are on a mission: to solve the Case of the Kraken’s Eye: a long-missing blue diamond.

 We are thrown back to 1935, when the diamond was last seen in the possession of eccentric millionaire Colonel Simon Wolcott.
 It’s also on the minds of his three feuding nieces.